Ikergune/firos/doc/deprecated.md

-Deprecated features are features that this MODULE stills support but that are not maintained or evolved any longer.
-In particular (WIP):
+# Deprecated Features

+## REST-API `whitelist` on FIROS

+FIROS currently has a REST-API, where someone can manipulate the whitelist of an FIROS-instance (see:
+[API](user/api.md)).
+We are currently not planning to expand this functionality, because the `whitelist.json` is definitely known prior and is overwritten by the configuration in `robots.json`.

+Specifically, the following methods are provided as is and are not maintained:

+-   `FIROS:/whitelist/write`
--   Feature 1
+-   `FIROS:/whitelist/remove`
--   Feature 2
+-   `FIROS:/whitelist/restore`